mpeterv/argparse/README.md

 * Finish tutorial
 * Check grammar
 * Write some documentation
-* If an option has a default value and is under-used, invoke it with default value
 * Don't invoke arguments if they are not used
 * Make cli test windows friendly